lpod/lpod-docs/level1-text-marks-and-indices.rst

 the ``odf_element`` corresponding to the new bookmark), or a null value otherwise.

+When the bookmark must be put at the very end of the calling element, the ``position`` parameter may be set to ``end`` instead of a numeric value.

 For performance reasons, the uniqueness of the given name is not checked.
 If needed, this check should be done by the applications, by calling ``get_bookmark()`` (with the same name and from the document context) just